 Handles Timing Mismatch of Flow of Funds

-A bank overdraft is usually the best for businesses with greater movement of cash flow in a given time frame.
+A bank overdraft is usually the best for businesses with greater cash flow movement in a given time frame.
 It can be used to handle timing mismatches of cash flow because they provide a short-term source of funding when an account holder’s balance falls below zero.
-In other words, if sales proceeds and purchases result in a flow of money in and out many times during a week/month; an overdraft facility allows managing cash flow gaps that might arise due to timing mismatch.
+In other words, if sales proceeds and purchases result in a flow of money in and out many times during a week/month, an overdraft facility allows for managing cash flow gaps that might arise due to timing mismatch.

 Helps in Keeping a Good Track Record